top of page

 Current State of The North American Electrical Power Grid

-Contemporarily, this centralized model is facing numerous challenges brought on by an aging infrastructure, and compounded by demands brought on by emergent generation technology interconnection as well as forecasted increases and shifts in consumer demands.
-Without mitigating action, each of these factors alone will soon begin to strain the bulk power supply system, and their convergence will lead to much more significant impacts.
+Contemporarily, this centralized model is facing numerous challenges brough on by an aging infrastructure, and compounded by demands brought on by emergent generation technology interconnections as well as forecasted increases and shifts in consumer demands.
+This convergence of factors is already placing strain on a system that emerged early in the 20th century.

-To meet the present challenges, along with those fast approaching on the horizon, a vast array of stakeholders, in tandem with governmental agencies, will need to re-think the current bulk power supply model and planning processes.
-This undertaking will necessitate a tremendous nationwide modernization effort to be realized.
+To meet the present challenges, along with those fast approaching from the horizon, will require a vast array of stakeholders, in tandem with governmental agencies, to re-think the current bulk power supply model and planning processes and will require a tremendous nation-wide modernization effort to realize.

 The Changing Landscape of Our Electrical Power Needs

-At the core of this dilemma is the need for a reliable and resilient supply of electricity, qualities which are both coming ever-increasingly into question within the traditional model.
-These essential requirements are being challenged by both foundational and emergent factors which include:
+At the core of this dilemma is the need for a reliable and resilient supply of electricity, essential requirements that are being challenged by both foundational and emergent factors, such as:

 • Aging infrastructure in need of significant upgrades and maintenance such as transmission lines, approximately 70 percent of which are over 25 years old and approaching the end of their typical 50 to 80-year lifespan.

-• Steep rise in distributed energy generation resources (DERs) such as renewable energy sources, which can generate power locally and on a smaller scale.
+• The steep rise in distributed energy generation resources (DERs) such as solar and wind, which produce power locally and on a smaller scale.
 The power they produce is often intermittent, and of differing qualities when compared to that of traditional large-scale power plants, which makes integrating these resources into the traditional grid model significantly complex.
-Additionally, these resources at a larger scale, can be remote, requiring new transmission to be built in order to connect to the grid.
+Additionally, these resources can be remote, requiring new transmission to be built in order to connect them to the grid.

-• Shift in future energy demands, triggered primarily by the widespread adoption of electric vehicles, will significantly increase the overall demand for electricity.
-Additionally, off-hour demand will increase concurrently along with the number of personal electric vehicles which are typically charged during the evening and early morning hours.
-This shift in demand will have a range of effects.
-Most notably, being a potentially significant decrease in transformer lifespans due to their inability to moderate their oil coolant temperatures, which is traditionally accomplished during off-peak hours.
+• The shift in future energy demands triggered primarily by the widespread adoption of electric vehicles.
+Off-hour demand will increase concurrently with the number of personal electric vehicles which are typically charged during the evening and early morning hours.
+This shift in demand will have a range of effects, most notably a potentially significant decrease in transformer lifespans due to their inability to moderate their oil coolant temperatures, which is usually accomplished during off peak hours.

-• Material shortages such as Grain-Oriented Electrical Steel used in the manufacture of electrical transmission and distribution equipment, which is currently only produced at one location in the United States.
+• Material shortages such as Grain-Oriented Electrical Steel used in the manufacture of electrical transmission and distribution equipment which is only produced at one location in the United States.

 Photo by Evnex Ltd on Unsplash